learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 _If you had to pick an API gateway for Kubernetes, which one should you use?_

-- **If you want a battle-tested API gateway, Kong is still your best option.** It might not be shiniest, but the documentation is, and there're plenty of resources online.
+- **If you want a battle-tested API gateway, Kong is still your best option.** It might not be shiniest but the documentation is excellent with plenty of resources online.
 It also has the most production mileage than any other gateway.
 - **If you need a flexible API gateway** that can play nicely with new and old infrastructure, you should have a look at **Gloo**.
 The ability to auto-discover APIs and transform requests is compelling.
 - **If you want the simplicity of setting all the networking in your Services, you should consider Ambassador**.
 It has excellent tutorials and documentation to get started.
 Be aware of the YAML indentation as a free string.